lawnguy1201/Minecraft_Sign_Visualizer/README.md

 # Minecraft Sign Speak

 ---
-A 2b2t sign visualizer tool made by lawnguy using the 1mill squared data provided to the public.
+A 2b2t sign visualizer tool made by lawnguy with the help of Claude to speed things up, using the 1mill squared data provided to the public.

 ---